traefik/traefik/docs/content/https/acme.md

 _Optional, Default=720h_

-Time remaining before the certificate expiration when Traefik will try to renew it.
+Time remaining on a certificate until its expiry before we try to renew it.

 ```toml tab="File (TOML)"
 [certificatesResolvers.myresolver.acme]